 Venture off the beaten track to explore fascinating destinations away from the tourist trail.
 You will discover the local culture in depth and see sights rarely witnessed by other travellers.
 These tours take you away from the comforts of home but will reward you with the experiences of a lifetime.
 These tours include:

-- Walking through classic sites
+- Cycling and walking through classic sites

 - Unique cultural experiences and encounters

 - Off the beaten track destinations

 - More evenings at leisure for independent exploration

-Physical Level 3: